-Screwball meets surreal as Michelle Pfeiffer spends and rages in the City of Lights
+Screwball meets surreal in "French Exit" as Michelle Pfeiffer spends and rages in City of Lights

 Starring Michelle Pfeiffer, Lucas Hedges, Susan Coyne, Valerie Mahaffey, Imogen Poots, Danielle Macdonald, Isaac De Bankolé, Daniel di Tomasso and Tracy Letts.
 Written by Patrick deWitt, adapted from his novel.
 Directed by Azazel Jacobs.
 Opens April 2 at Cineplex Odeon Gardiners Road Cinemas, Kingston, Ontario.
 Directed by Azazel Jacobs.
 114 minutes.
 PG